topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 2.1.2 Circuit
 - LED01
-    - (+) pin is connected to the 5V power rail on the breadboard, which is supplied by the TOPST VCP-G board.
+    - (+) pin is connected to the 5V power rail on the breadboard, which is supplied by the VCP-G board.
-    - (-) pin is connected to pin 47 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 47 on the VCP-G board.
 - LED02
     - (+) pin is connected to the 5V power rail on the breadboard.
-    - (-) pin is connected to pin 17 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 17 on the VCP-G board.
 - LED03
     - (+) pin is connected to the 5V power rail on the breadboard.
-    - (-) pin is connected to pin 50 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 50 on the VCP-G board.
 - LED04
     - (+) pin is connected to the 5V power rail on the breadboard.
-    - (-) pin is connected to pin 48 on the TOPST VCP-G board.
+    - (-) pin is connected to pin 48 on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/vcp4LED%20Circuit%20Schematic.png"></p>
 <p align="center"><strong>Figure 2.1 vcp4LED Circuit Schematic</strong></p>